 How to Survive Your Cubicle Job

 Let’s get to the punch line.
 The very best survival tip is to have a long-term plan for your retirement.
 Give yourself a goal to strive for.
 Things got a lot easier for me when I buckled down and created my savings plan and set a target date for early retirement.
 Turn on your light at the end of whatever dark tunnel you’re meandering down.

-I met up with a new blogger friend of mine, Daryl Gerke over at JumptoConsulting.com for coffee a few days ago.
+I met up with a new blogger friend of mine, Daryl Gerke over at Jump to Consulting for coffee a few days ago.
 Daryl has spent the better part of the last 30 years as a consultant.
 It’s a gig he credits for giving him the means to financial independence.

 For Daryl, getting the hell out of the cubicle was a singular focus.
 “Freedom” was the word he used often.
 We laughed about his description of the 80s office life.
 He and his eventual consulting firm partner felt like prisoners in adjacent cells, scratching on the wall in code to communicate with each other, to plot their escape.

-Think about this, readers: Daryl and his “cell mates” didn’t have the Internet or smart phones to keep them distracted like we do.
+Think about this, readers: Daryl and his “cellmates” didn’t have the Internet or smartphones to keep them distracted as we do.
 Not even Microsoft Solitaire, until the mid-90s.
 Scary, huh?

 Thanks to Daryl’s advice and a dose of my own experience, tip 2 is to jump to side gigs.
-Side gigs are the seeds to finding your real passion.
-Sometimes all you need is a dreaded cubicle to spark your fire.
+Side gigs are the seeds in finding your real passion.
+Sometimes all you need is a dreaded cubicle job to spark your fire.